Live Well Cheshire East home page

 Make sure you have your flu jab

-If you don't qualify for a free flu jab, many local pharmacies and some supermarkets are also offering the flu vaccine this year.
+If you don't qualify for a free flu jab, many local pharmacies and some supermarkets are also offering the vaccine.

 If you become unwell ‘Choose Well’